Frederick A. Shannon

-Frederick A. Shannon (May 4, 1921 in Mount Pleasant, Iowa – August 31, 1965 in Los Angeles County, California) was a U.S. herpetologist and medical doctor.

-He was born the son of Fred Albert Shannon and Edna M. (Jones) Shannon.
+Frederick Albert Shannon Jr. (May 4, 1921 – August 31, 1965) was an American herpetologist and physician.
+He was born in Mount Pleasant, Iowa, the son of historian Fred Albert Shannon and Edna M. (Jones) Shannon.

+Education

 In 1939, Shannon moved to Champaign, Illinois, and began studying zoology at the University of Illinois, where he got a B.A. in zoology in 1943.
 He then started studying medicine and got an M.D. in 1947.
 He practiced for one year at the St. Joseph's Hospital in Phoenix, Arizona, before going back to Illinois for some post-graduate herpetology work.
 In 1949 he moved to Wickenburg, Arizona.

+Career

 Between 1951 and 1953, Shannon was sent as a lieutenant to Korea, where although on active service in a war zone he still found opportunities to collect many reptile specimens.
 Back in the U.S., he published many articles on venomous snake bites, venomology, and herpetology.
 From 1956 on, he collected specimens mainly in Mexico.